Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

     through the minimum profit and get a feel for a best case scenario by looking at the max profit.
 Again, foreign-heavy portfolio does not look good.
-It gives us terrible worst case scenario, but a maximum profit that is not even as large a the equal weight.
+It gives us terrible worst case scenario, but a maximum profit that is about the same as the equal weight.
 Last, the mean absolute deviation(MAD) tells us what the average deviation is from the mean.
 This is probably the best one number summary for understanding the risk of each portfolio.

 -   Expected Profit: Our average profits tell us what our expected